Scanning HTTP playlist entries delays playback of local files

 Current workaround is an option "Don't load metadata for songs until played".
 Still on terminal I see that "Neon plugin" scans "https" (I have some that currently doesn't work).
 And also if you decide to exit right after starting player, process won't unload until scan is finished.

-#2 Updated by Evgen Whatever 6 months ago
+#2 Updated by Evgen Whatever almost 7 years ago

 1) Add to playlists at least 2 unavailable streams.
 For example

 3) Restart player and try to load (not resume) that mp3.

 You should get delay (~8 seconds) with "buffering..." in the title bar.

 Also if you open player and try to close it immediately, you'll get hang (~11 seconds) before closing.
 In this case desktop environment (XFCE) after 5-th second will think that "Audacious" doesn't respond and ask if you want to terminate this program.